-- (ii) The corporate income tax rate of the Company's subsidiary in Singapore is 17% (2021: 17%).
-No provision has been made for Singapore income tax as the Company's subsidiary in Singapore did not have assessable profits for the year ended 31 December 2022 (2021: Nil). - (iii) The provision for PRC income tax is based on the respective applicable rates on the estimated assessable income of the Group entities in the PRC as determined in accordance with the relevant income tax rules and regulations of the PRC.
+- (ii) The corporate income tax rate of the Company's subsidiary in Singapore is 17% (2022: 17%).
+No provision has been made for Singapore corporate income tax as this subsidiary did not have assessable profits for the year ended 31 December 2023 (2022: Nil). - (iii) The provision for PRC income tax is based on the respective applicable rates on the estimated assessable income of the Group entities in the PRC as determined in accordance with the relevant income tax rules and regulations of the PRC.

-For the years ended 31 December 2022 and 2021, certain Group entities established in the PRC are at a preferential rate of 20% as small meager-profit enterprises.
+For the year ended 31 December 2023, certain group entities established in the PRC are at a preferential rate of 20% (2022: 20%) as small meager-profit enterprises.